beckym223/manual_work/E6_long_edited.md

 major source of our troubles.
 These shifts in outlook had two important practical consequences.
 One was the very
-3See Appendix Table 2.
-4See the articles by Michael Harrington and John  Kenneth Galbraith reprinted in Burton Weisbrod (pp.
-29-42 and 49-56, respectively).
-5Compare ch.
-2 passim, Economic Report of the President (1964).

 ### ---Economics-1981-0-07.txt---